lolade-global/airo/README.md

 # Quotation API

 This project is a simple quotation pricing API built with Laravel 12 (back-end) and vanilla JS (front-end).
-It implements **JWT authentication**, calculates quotations based on age and trip duration, and ensures clean RESTful response standards.
+It implements JWT authentication, calculates quotations based on age and trip duration, and ensures clean RESTful response standards.

 ---